OPPORTUNITIES AND PROGRAMS

 National Student Exchange

-The University of Georgia is a member of the National Student Exchange Consortium, which provides exchanges for students to over 170 colleges and universities throughout the United States and its territories.
-Students on NSE exchange attend the host campus for one quarter/semester up to a full academic year, while paying UGA tuition and fees.
-There are only a few eligibility requirements, and the deadline for applying for the next year is the end of February.
+The University of Georgia is a member of the National Student Exchange Consortium, which provides exchanges for students to over 170 colleges and universities throughout the United States, its territories, and Canada.
+Students on NSE exchange attend the host campus for one quarter/semester up to a full academic year.
+Depending on the host campus, students have the option to pay UGA tuition and fees or the host's tuition and fees.
+Students can use their financial aid toward NSE programs.
+There are only a few eligibility requirements, and the deadline for applying for the next year is mid-February.
 NSE encourages students to experience new life and learning styles, appreciate differing cultural perspectives, learn more about themselves and others, and broaden their educational background through specialized courses or unique programs that may not be available on the home campus.
-For more information, contact the Department of Student Activities, 325 Tate Student Center, (706) 542-7774 or nse@uga.edu.
+For more information, contact the Jordan Holmes in the Office of Global Engagement at jordan.holmes@uga.edu, 1324 S. Lumpkin St., (706) 542-2900.

 To the Top